yashmadan123/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

 1. In the folder of your preferred language, open `system.txt` in Cloudshell.
 For each of the iterations, you'll enter the **System message** in this file and save it.
 Each iteration will pause first for you to change the system message.

+   >**Note**: Open a duplicate session in a new tab and edit the System message in system.txt for each iteration.

 2. In the Cloud Shell bash terminal, navigate to the folder for your preferred language.

 3. If your using as **C#** language kindly open **CSharp.csproj** file replace with following code and save the file.